 NOTE: If you are seeing this by e-mail, you may be getting it for the second time.
 We had a website glitch yesterday and the original post was lost, so we had to post it again and these things get sent out automatically.

 Here’s one more #PenlandEverywhere entry from session 2 instructor Stephen Yusko.
 Stephen wrote to us to present a special project in support of the work of his co-instructor, Daniel Souto.
 The two met at Penland over twenty years ago—an incredible example of the deep connections forged in our studios!
-They are looking forward to working together in the Penland iron studio again–sometime in the near future.
-We are looking forward to that, too.
+Stephen and Daniel are hoping to work together again in the Penland iron studio in the near future.
+We are hoping for that, too.

 We are honored to share the work of blacksmith and session 2 instructor Daniel Souto as part of our #PenlandEverywhere series.
 Daniel’s story is nothing short of remarkable, a true testament to the fundamental power of craft and education.
 We are proud to have played a small part in his journey, and we can’t wait for a future opportunity to welcome him back to the Penland iron studio.
 We encourage you all to learn more about Daniel’s efforts at lacaravanaescuela.org or on Instagram at @lacaravanaescuela.